EU investment firms prudential regime ('IFR/D')

 On 22 November, the EBA and ESMA published have published two separate reports under the IFD, containing (i) Guidelines on sound remuneration policies and (ii) Guidelines on internal governance.
 Both Guidelines apply to Class 2 firms, taking into account the proportionality principle.
 Both Guidelines will apply as of 30 April 2022.

-The EBA and ESMA are inviting views on their draft Guidelines on common procedures and methodologies for the supervisory review and evaluation process (SREP) and on their draft Regulatory Technical Standards on Pillar 2 add-ons for investment firms.
+The EBA and ESMA also invited views on their draft Guidelines on common procedures and methodologies for the supervisory review and evaluation process (SREP) and on their draft Regulatory Technical Standards on Pillar 2 add-ons for investment firms.
 Both are based on the IFD and are addressed to NCAs supervising Class 2 and Class 3 firms (non-SNIs and SNIs, resp.).
-The deadline for submitting comments to both consultations is 18 February 2022 and both documents would apply from 1 January 2023.
+AIMA provided a response to the EBA's draft RTS on Pillar 2 add-ons.
+Note that both documents would apply from 1 January 2023.

-The EBA is also seeking views on their draft Guidelines on data collection exercises regarding high earners and its draft Guidelines on remuneration and gender pay gap benchmarking exercise for investment firms.
-The deadline for comments for both draft Guidelines is 21 March 2022.
+The EBA also sought views on their draft Guidelines on data collection exercises regarding high earners and its draft Guidelines on remuneration and gender pay gap benchmarking exercise for investment firms.